 --storagedirsets the directory for the Accelerator to store files and configurations.

 --registration-tokenspecifies the token provided in the developer dashboard after creating the Accelerator.
+This is required to use Accelerator with Collaborate.

 --mode unattendedfor automated installations that should not query anything.
 This uses default values, or values from other option flags provided.